ESB-Projects/AI_Plan_RAM/README.md

 # PDDL 2.1: Domain Model and Problem Description Files
-The domain and problem files used in the article entitled “Digital Workflow based on Artificial Intelligence Planning for Printability and Prefabrication Checking in Robotic Construction 3D Printing”.
+The domain and problem files used in the article entitled “Artificial Intelligence-based Digital Workflow Planning for Printability and Prefabrication Checking in Robotic Construction 3D Printing”.

 Authors: